NikkyAI/CurseProxy/README.md

 Alpacka Meta is a tool to connect to the `SOAP API` of curse and make the data available in easy to read json files

+### Features
+- get info and urls of **deleted** files (as long as you have the project and file id)
+- get all addons from the curse hourly and complete feed
+- filter to get mods or modpacks only

-to use the meta files you do NOT need:
+to use the meta files you do **NOT** need:
 - a curse login
 - Visual Studio plugins to generate a SOAP client based on `.wsdl` files and fix horrible generated code and incorrect endpoint URLs

-you just need to understand the [file structure](#file-structure) and json file content
+You just need to understand the [file structure](#file-structure) and json file content

 Files are hosted on https://cursemeta.nikky.moe/ and updated approximately every hour (assuming nothing goes horribly wrong)
 Files are also mirrored to https://github.com/NikkyAI/alpacka-meta-file every 12 hours

+This tool does not interact with the curse website at all so any changes in html cannot break it

 [tips for selfhosting](#selfhosting)